shuang133/HPCC-Project/README.md

 <img width="908" alt="Screenshot 2024-07-23 at 2 18 41 PM" src="https://github.com/user-attachments/assets/df2e758e-e4c7-4ac3-936b-51318e461e53">

 ### Data Transfer Service to BigQuery ###
 For this data transfer service, you first must have a dataset and table in BigQuery.
+(Also be sure to enable the APIs needed for this data transfer)
 1. Go into your BigQuery project and click into BigQuery Studio.
 2. On the top right next to Explorer, there should be an Add button.
 Click on Add.
 3. Choose Local File (Upload a local file)